 5.11 is where you start to get more of the true RRG classics.
-Eastern Sky Bridge has Super D’Ario 5.11a, King Me 5.11b, and Dave the Dude 5.11d (technical not pumpy!): all classics routes.
-Better yet, it’s in the North and dispersed with trad climbing, so less frequently visited.
+Eastern Sky Bridge has Super D’Ario 5.11a, King Me 5.11b, and Dave the Dude 5.11d (technical not pumpy!): all classic routes.
+Better yet, it’s in the North and inter-mixed with trad climbing, so it’s less frequently visited.
 Banshee 5.11c in Solarium at Muir Valley is a must do with arguably the best sit down rest in the Red.
 You’ll also get a great selection of 4 star enduro 11’s at the Zoo.

 5.12 opens up a world of options and the largest range of sport routes at the Red.
 Check out the 5.12 wall at Military Wall for some short and stout routes.
 Hippocrite 5.12a at the Zoo defies general convention around 5 star grading at only 45 feet tall; it’s a wild ride.
 The side-by-side crags of Drive-by and Bob Marley offer a lot of stars in the 12’s.
 The Infirmary in Miller Fork has some fresher routes and some great 12’s.
 If you’re pushing the upper range of 5.12 and thinking about 13’s you definitely have to get to the Motherlode.

 The lesser known part of the Red is the abundant and quality trad climbing that the area has to offer.
 Primarily in the North, the trad climbing is much less frequent but often just as good as some of the sport classics.
 If you’ve got a rack, it’s definitely worth making space for it in your gear bag.
-I took a few active rest days on moderate classics while I was down, but there’s a lot of potential to try hard on gear in the Red, too.
-Most of the classics are beautiful splitter cracks, some look like they’ve been transported from the desserts of the West.
+I took a few active rest days on moderate trad classics while I was down, but there’s a lot of potential to try hard on gear in the Red, too.
+Most of the classics are beautiful splitter cracks; some look like they’ve been transported from the desserts of the West.